stephane-rbn/python-vscode-setup/README.md

 💯 **Pylance** and **Ruff** are the two main reasons why I don't feel the need go back to PyCharm anymore.
 The auto-complete and error checking just work perfectly, especially when Python's type hints are used. 💯

-I use Ruff's [default configuration](https://docs.astral.sh/ruff/configuration/) and added other some rules:
+I use Ruff's [default configuration](https://docs.astral.sh/ruff/configuration/) and with some other rules:

 ```toml
 # .pyproject.toml